Barriers to Communication

 Technical jargon

 Technical jargon means the words and the sentences which are used by the specialists and may be clear to everyone.
-This will reduce the speed of flow of the message because receiver first needs to understand the meaning of the words and also leads to ineffective communication.
+This will reduce the speed of flow of the message because the receiver first needs to understand the meaning of the words and also leads to ineffective communication.

 Body language and gesture decoding

-Many a times, we express through gestures.
+Many times, we express ourselves through gestures.
 The gestures should match exactly with what we wanted to say.
-When a person wants to say YES, then he or she will move his or her head in vertical direction i.e. up and down.
+When a person wants to say YES, then he or she will move his or her head in a vertical direction i.e. up and down.
 When the body language does not match with the message then it will be wrongly interpreted by the receiver.

 Organizational barriers